Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Collective modes of relativistic collisionless plasma

-where $\bs{j}_5\equiv\sum_{\lambda}\lambda\bs{j}_{\lambda}$ is the axial current.
-In our setup, only the current of $\mcl{O}(\epsilon_2)$ remains as \footnote{In general, we also have the chiral electric separation effect (CESE) \cite{Huang:2013iia}, giving a non-linear contribution as $\delta n_5\delta E_z$.
-However, there is no such term in the $x$-component of the axial current in our configuration.}
+Note that the spatial derivative term in Eq.~(\ref{eq:Chiral_anomaly}) vanishes since there is no current parallel to $k_x$ in our setup. \footnote{In general, we also have the chiral electric separation effect (CESE) \cite{Huang:2013iia}, giving a nonlinear contribution as $\delta n_5\delta E_z$.
+However, there is no such term in the $x$-component of the axial current in our configuration.} Combining Eqs.~(\ref{eq:Permittivity_current_z}), (\ref{eq:Current_fluctuation_z}), and (\ref{eq:Chiral_anomaly_fluctuation}), we obtain The eigenvalue of this equation leads to the O-mode dispersion relation including the photon self-energy $\Pi_{\rm O}$.
+Therefore, our main result is given by